Trivernis/spigot-chunkmaster/README.md

 # For non-defined translations the default (english) version is used.
 # For built-in support please create a PullRequest with your translation.
 language: en

+# Actiates/deactivates the dynmap integration.
+# With the setting set to 'true' the plugin tries to trigger the rendering
+# of generated chunks right before unloading them.
+It also adds an area
+# marker to the dynmap to show the area that will be pregenerated.
+# The marker is removed automatically when the task is finished or canceled.
+# The value should be a boolean <true/false>
+dynmap: true

 generation: